r0mainK/blog/about.md

 I work at ~~[PriceHubble](https://pricehubble.com/fr/)~~ ~~[source{d}](/rip)~~ [Artur'In](https://www.arturin.com/) and mainly code in Python.

 If you're wondering how I built this site, I used the static site generator [Jekyll](https://jekyllrb.com/), with the [minima](https://github.com/jekyll/minima) theme (the unreleased version 3 on the master branch).
-I deploy it automatically on [Gandi](https://www.gandi.net/fr), using CircleCI.
-You can go checkout the [source code](https://github.com/r0mainK/blog) if you're curious how it all comes together.
+You can go checkout the [source code](https://github.com/r0mainK/blog) of the website if you're curious 🤗 The website itself is hosted on a [Scaleway](https://www.scaleway.com/) instance, deployed using [CircleCI](https://circleci.com/), and served using [nginx](https://www.nginx.com/).
+Additionally, I used [Gandi](https://www.gandi.net/fr) to register my domain name and configure DNS, and [certbot](https://certbot.eff.org/) to get HTTPS certificates.

-You can also subscribe to the [RSS feed](/feed.xml) if you want.
+You can subscribe to the [RSS feed](/feed.xml) if you want.

 **Disclaimer:** [Opinions :o](/disclaimer)